cdsittampalam/documentation/docs/Partner API.md

 Where to Go?
 ------------

 You first need to enrole for the Partner API on the Qredo website.
-Once your application has been granted as an eligible user, you need to [Connect to the Partner API](#connect-to-the-partner-api) using an API key
+Once your application has been granted, you need to [Connect to the Partner API](#connect-to-the-partner-api) using an API key

 Once connected, you can become familiar with how the API works by referring to these parts of the page: